SPACE-CLIP: Spatial Perception via Adaptive CLIP Embeddings for Monocular Depth Estimation: Method

 \subsubsection{Structural Similarity (SSIM) Loss}

-While SILog loss captures the point-wise relational accuracy, it may not sufficiently enforce local structural coherence.
-To address this, we incorporate an SSIM loss, which is designed to measure perceptual similarity by comparing luminance, contrast, and structure between the predicted and ground truth depth maps.
-The SSIM index for two image windows $x$ and $y$ is given by:
+SILog captures relational depth accuracy but does not directly enforce local structural consistency.
+We therefore add SSIM loss, which compares luminance, contrast, and structure between predicted and ground-truth depth maps.
+For two windows $x$ and $y$:

-where $\mu$ and $\sigma$ represent the mean and standard deviation, respectively, and $C_1, C_2$ are stabilizing constants.
-The SSIM loss is then formulated as the average of $(1 - \text{SSIM})$ over all pixels, encouraging the model to produce predictions that are structurally consistent with the ground truth.
-By combining SSIM with SILog loss, our model learns to generate depth maps that are not only point-wise accurate in a scale-invariant sense but also visually plausible with well-defined local structures.